 If your cat likes to venture outdoors occasionally, you may be wondering how far they can travel in a day.
 Some cats like to roam while others prefer staying close to their homes.
 The difference depends on their instincts and drives.

 If your cat goes outdoors and you often don’t see them again until a full day later, it can be natural to wonder what they’re doing during that time and how far they go.
+It is estimated that cats can travel up to 32 miles a day, however, most cats won’t travel further than 1,500 feet from their home.
 Let’s look at the roaming behavior of cats and how you can keep your cat safe during this time.

 How Far Do Cats Travel From Home?

 Male and female cats differ in terms of how far they travel from home.
 Male cats, especially if they are not neutered, tend to roam farther and cover more area than females.

 An average male cat is likely to stay within 1,500 feet of his home.
 Females stay within 225 feet of the home.
 Some cats don’t leave their owner’s property at all.
 The distance traveled will vary from cat to cat, but these are the average distances for most domesticated cats.

 If cats are searching for food or breeding partners, they may roam more.
 Feral cats cover a wide range of territory for survival.
 Food and shelter from the elements must be sought out every day, and cats can roam farther and farther away from their starting points in these cases.
 Well-fed cats that can return to the safety of their homes when they want to don’t feel the need to roam great distances.

 Cats have a homing ability that enables them to find their homes again—even states away!
 We’ve heard of cats traveling hundreds of miles to find their owners.
 In one case, a cat traveled 228 miles in a week to get back home.
 That means they traveled approximately 32 miles per day.